stanton26/AppDefense/labs/v2/horizon-lab.md

 ### Cretea a Logical Network

-For this Horizon Lab we have prepared several virtual machines, which are Active Directory (AD), Hoirzon Connections Server, Unified Access Gateway (UAG) and a Goldenmaster Image.
+For this Horizon Lab we have prepared several virtual machines, which are Active Directory (AD), Hoirzon Connection Server, Unified Access Gateway (UAG) and a Golden Master Image.

-In the next step we are going to create a logical network for the virtual machines, which we will deploy in this lab.
+In the next step we are going to create a logical network for the virtual machines we will deploy in this lab.

 The AD, Horizon Connection Server, UAG and Golden Master Image will be deployed in a 192.168.xxx.xxx/24 subnet.
 Therefore we need to create this network first.